ajkoi/voc/README.md

 # To learn irregular verbs (now only french - english)
 Documentation only in french

-# USE THE `mainv1.py` because its the only one who works now
+# nothing works now 😞
 ## coming soon :

 german irregular verbs and